You are here

 Why study Psychological Services at KWU?
 Because we put you to work in the field.

 As a KWU Psychological Services major you will get real-world experience working in the specialty track of your choice, developing professional skills, connections and credentials to use in your job search and on graduate school applications.
-Students purusing the Psychological Services degree will:
+Students pursuing the Psychological Services degree will:

 - Complete a 150-hour internship (Addiction Counseling requires 400 hours for licensure)